httpwg/wg-materials/ietf103/minutes.md

 Patrick: It took a long time to figure out what RFC to cite, so some helpful information in core may produce more consistant implementations.

-?: The confsion is about what is the base URI for a manifest referenced from HTML.
+?: The confusion is about what is the base URI for a manifest referenced from HTML.
 The issue is about whether something referenced from an embedded reference gets which URI.

 Action: ?